megabrr/T440P_Coreboot_EDK2/README.md

-# How-to Coreboot a Thinkpad T440p with the the EDK2 Payload (UEFI).
+# How-to Coreboot a Thinkpad T440p with the EDK2 Payload (UEFI).

 This guide assumes that you have an unlucked Bios (i.e. able to use flashrom - p internal).
 All the command are run in MX Linux.
 They should work in other debian variant.